node-red/node-red.github.io/docs/getting-started/raspberrypi.md

 <div style="float: left; margin-right: 10px;margin-bottom: 40px;">
 <img src="/images/logos/raspberrypi.svg" height="30">
 </div>
-Node-RED has also been packaged for the Raspbian repositories and appears in their list of 'Recommended Software'.
+Node-RED has also been packaged for the Raspberry Pi OS repositories and appears in their list of 'Recommended Software'.
 This allows it to be installed using
-<code>apt-get install nodered</code> and includes the Raspbian-packaged version
+<code>apt-get install nodered</code> and includes the Raspberry Pi OS-packaged version
 of Node.js, but <em>does not</em> include <code>npm</code>.
 <p>While using these packages is convenient at first, we <b>strongly recommend</b>
 using the install script above instead.</p>